 Early screening, detection and referrals are essential to address children's health or developmental delays before they reach the school system, when such delays can significantly disrupt progress in school.
 School districts conducted 7,124 screenings to identify potential delays or concerns related to child development, speech/ language, vision, and/or hearing.
-As a result, 7% of children screened were provided needed referrals for developmental service, followed by speech/language (12%), vision (11%), and hearing (2%).
+As a result, 12% of children screened were provided needed referrals for speech/language, followed by vision (11%), developmental services (7%), and hearing (2%).